PCSO: Mother facing murder charges after 2 kids found dead in Superior

 Sheriff's spokeswoman Navideh Forghani said evidence at the scene indicated foul play.

-The mother of the two children, 20-year-old Brittany Velazquez, is being charged with two counts of murder.
+The mother of the two children, 21-year-old Brittany Velazquez, is being charged with two counts of murder.

 An autopsy is being conducted, according to Forghani.